satoshilira/whitepaper-site/content/000-introduction/_index.md

 **Mining and Wealth Generation**

-Mining plays a crucial role in the Satoshi LIRA ecosystem, where cutting-edge technologies and energy-efficient practices are employed.
+Mining plays a crucial role in the LIRA ecosystem, where cutting-edge technologies and energy-efficient practices are employed.
 By harnessing the power of green energy sources and employing the latest generation of mining equipment, the ecosystem minimizes energy